phalcon-orphanage/docs/en/reference/request.rst

 Request Environment
 ===================
-Every HTTP request (usually originated by a browser) contains additional information regarding the request such as header data, files, variables etc. A web based application needs to parse that information so as to provide the correct response back to the requester.
-Phalcon_Request_ encapsulates the information of the request, allowing you to access it in an object oriented way.
+Every HTTP request (usually originated by a browser) contains additional information regarding the request such as header data, files, variables etc. A web based application needs to parse that information so as to provide the correct response back to the requester. :doc:`Phalcon_Request <../api/Phalcon_Request>` encapsulates the information of the request, allowing you to access it in an object oriented way.

-As there is only one request environment for each request, Phalcon_Request_ implements the `singleton pattern`_ with a lazy initialization.
+As there is only one request environment for each request, :doc:`Phalcon_Request <../api/Phalcon_Request>` implements the `singleton pattern`_ with a lazy initialization.
 This means that you only have one instance of that class per request.

 .. code-block:: php